 - Inspections are conducted throughout the year by Residential Learning & University Housing staff and the New Jersey State Fire Marshall.
 Students will be notified in advance of these inspections and provided instructions regarding their responsibilities to prepare for inspections and assure compliance with health and safety policies.

-- Students found with any prohibited items during any official inspection will have those items confiscated and may be subject to disciplinary action and administrative fines in accordance with this policy.
+- Students found with any prohibited items during any official inspection will have those items confiscated and may be subject to disciplinary action.

 - Prohibited Items